ski area info News & Articles

 The SKInny: "Hidden" is the right name, and they do a good job of keeping it secret despite the fact that it's visible from some of the crowded ramparts of Mountain Creek.
 It's a "private" club that sells a limited number of non-member tickets, but I don't believe they've reached that "limit" since the late 1970s.
 If you wish to ski without waiting in lift lines more than thirty seconds -- and that's unusually long -- ski Hidden Valley.
 Unfortunately it doesn't offer the variety of terrain to appeal to wanderers, nor the challenges and crowds that hotshots require.
 Absolute beginners are pretty much limited to one trail (Chicken Delight), but it is a long, rolling run as beginner trails go -- better suited to beginners than anything at Hidden's larger neighbor.
 Hidden Valley is a great area for families that have a couple of strong blue skiers and a newbie or two.
 The lesson program is outstanding, and the racing program has a tremendous reputation.
 If you live in the New York metro area, this is the place to go to learn to ski, or to practice, or to escape the crowds and edgy youth atmosphere of Mountain Creek.
 As for the expert in the family, there are three short but steep trails that provide a nice challenge.
 A long route from the top called Browse-Along serves the better novice/lower intermediate.

-2008-2009 Update: High school racing programs will be at Hidden Valley, which likely will have some impact on the general skiing public.
-The downside is that some runs will be unavailable at times, and liftlines will get longer during after school hours.
-The upside is that the racers will give HV some much needed business.
+For the past couple years, high school racing programs have been based at Hidden Valley, which deserves kudos for hosting the racers.
+The downside is that some runs will be unavailable at times, and liftlines are slightly longer after school hours.
+(Which is to say, you might have to wait 3 or 4 chairs) The upside is that the racers and their families are providing HV with some much needed business.
 This is a ski area that caters to racers and traditional skiers, and as such deserves our support.

 Insider Tip: Dinner in the upstairs lounge.